 Cala Comte (also known as Cala Conta or Calas de Comte) is a must in every visit to Ibiza.
-It’s Ibiza’s most popular and beautiful beach, with crystal clear waters thanks to the posidonia and one of the best sunsets in the island.
+It’s Ibiza’s most popular and beautiful beach, with crystal clear waters thanks to the Posidonia and one of the best sunsets on the island.

 Cala Benirras is one of Ibiza’s most famous beaches.

-Tip: if you’re planning to go on Sunday, get there early as the police blocks the access.
-Other option is going any other day of the week: there are hippies playing the drums every day and you’ll avoid the crowds.
+Tip: if you’re planning to go on Sunday, get there early as the police block the access.
+Another option is going any other day of the week: there are hippies playing the drums every day and you’ll avoid the crowds.

-Cala d’Hort is one of the most beautiful beaches in Ibiza thanks to its stunning view to the mystical island Es Vedrà.
+Cala d’Hort is one of the most beautiful beaches in Ibiza thanks to its stunning view of the mystical island Es Vedrà.
 Highly recommended for sunset!

 Cala Xarraca is a tiny and secluded beach with some of the clearest waters in Ibiza.
 There’s even an instagrammable swing hanging from the rocks on top of the water.